Atenrev/comics-dialogue-generation/tools/extract_visual_features/README.md

 Please follow [the original installation guide](https://github.com/airsplay/py-bottom-up-attention#installation).

-*We strongly recommend that you create a new Conde environment for this task.*
+*We strongly recommend that you create a new Conda environment for this task.*

 ### 2. Download the panel images